mjrgh/PinscapePico/README.md

 * Support for legacy LedWiz-only applications, via two levels of emulation:
   <ul>
     <li>Windows API-level emulation, via an open-source LEDWIZ.DLL replacement.
-This is the preferred
+This is the preferred method, since it's compatible with all of the other Pinscape features.
-    <li>Full USB protocol emulation, **intended as a last resort only**, for systems or applications where the LEDWIZ.DLL replacement can't be used
+    <li>Full USB protocol emulation, for systems or applications where the LEDWIZ.DLL replacement can't be used.
+This is a last resort when the first option doesn't work, because it restricts what other Pinscape features you can use.
   </ul>

     These two approaches are mutually exclusive, and have certain trade-offs.